patrick-crawford/WEB422-Backup/notes/intro-web-api-security.md

 #### MongoDB Atlas & MongoDB

 You should be familiar with MongoDB Atlas from our [experience in WEB322](https://sictweb.github.io/web322/notes/week08) as well as from your first WEB422 Assignment.
-MongoDB Atlas will be responsible for hosting our separate (MongoDB) "simple-api-users" database.
+MongoDB Atlas will be responsible for hosting our separate (MongoDB) "simple-API-users" database.

-To begin, set up a new "simple-api-users" database with a "users" collection for the simple API.
+To begin, set up a new "simple-API-users" database with a "users" collection for the simple API.
 Once this is done, get a copy of the connection string - this should look something like:

 ```
 mongodb+srv://user:<password>@cluster0-abc1.mongodb.net/myFirstDatabase?retryWrites=true&w=majority
 ```

-**Note:** You will have to change **myFirstDatabase** in the above connection string to **simple-api-users**, as well as the values for **user** and **&lt;password&gt;** to match the credentials that you created for a user of the cluster.
+**Note:** You will have to change **myFirstDatabase** in the above connection string to **simple-API-users**, as well as the values for **user** and **&lt;password&gt;** to match the credentials that you created for a user of the cluster.

 Be sure to keep track of your connection string, as we will be using it in the next piece: